-ARID Group Homes are linked to all parts of the community and offers men and women recovering from substance abuse a safe, supportive, home-like environment with access to a myriad of services including the provision of physical, mental and spiritual well being.
+ARID Recovery Homes are linked to all parts of the community and offers men and women recovering from substance abuse a safe, supportive, home-like environment with access to a myriad of services including the provision of physical, mental and spiritual well being.

 ARID's core program includes one-on-one and group counseling, referral to treatment and medical facilities, adult education and employment services.
 ARID'S staff also provide services to pre and post residents, family and assist any community members to navigate the Addiction & Mental Health system.

 It is made mandatory that all individuals in residence attend weekly 12-step program meetings.
 The skills developed allow the individual to return to a positive and productive way of life.
 Each resident is active in the development of their own program through sharing experiences with peers and staff as well as assuming responsibility for recovery.
 The approach taken by ARID is one of maintaining individual dignity while a person's sense of worth, self esteem and motivation is gradually strengthened in a supportive and safe environment.
 The skills developed allow the individual to return to a positive and productive way of life.